Hardy (singer): Early life

-Michael Wilson Hardy was born September 13, 1990, to Mike and Sarah Hardy, in Philadelphia, Mississippi.
-Hardy initially fell in love with music because of his dad.
-Growing up, he would often listen to music with his father, which he has cited as the source of some of his earliest and fondest memories.
-The love of music grew from there, but did not become a major goal of his until he was older.
+Michael Wilson Hardy was born to Mike and Sarah Hardy, in Philadelphia, Mississippi.
+Growing up, Hardy often listened to music with his father, whom he has cited as the source of some of his earliest and fondest memories.

 He attended Neshoba Central High School in Philadelphia, Mississippi.
 It was during that time that he wrote his first song to "impress a girl."
 Hardy then went on to attend Middle Tennessee State University, where he got a degree in songwriting in the Recording Industry Management program.

-After graduating, Hardy took a trip to visit his sister, in Nashville, which led to the start of his career.
+After graduating, Hardy took a trip to visit his sister in Nashville, which led to the start of his career.
 While there, he realized that it was possible to make country music into a career.
 Hardy met Florida Georgia Line in 2012 at a party where he was introduced to them by a mutual acquaintance.
 He was eventually reconnected with the group years later.

 After moving to Nashville, Tennessee, to pursue songwriting, he became a writing partner of the duo Florida Georgia Line.
-Among the songs that Hardy wrote include "Up Down" by Morgan Wallen.
-Due to the song's success and encouragement from record producer Joey Moi, Hardy was signed to Big Loud Records in 2018.
+Among the songs that Hardy wrote is "Up Down" by Morgan Wallen.
+Following the song's success and encouragement from record producer Joey Moi, Hardy was signed to Big Loud Records in 2018.

 Career

+2018–2020: Debut EPs, Hixtape, Vol. 1, and A Rock

 In October 2018, he released an EP titled This Ole Boy, which he promoted by joining Wallen's If I Know Me Tour.
-This was followed in 2019 by the single "Rednecker", and a second EP titled Where to Find Me.
+This was followed in 2019 by the single "Rednecker", which became Hardy's first song to chart on the Billboard Hot Country Songs chart, peaking at 23, and a second EP titled Where to Find Me.
 To support the EP, Hardy joined Florida Georgia Line on their Can't Say I Ain't Country Tour.

 Hardy also co-wrote Florida Georgia Line's singles "Simple" and "Talk You Out of It", Blake Shelton's singles "God's Country" and "Hell Right", "Drop" by Dallas Smith, Chris Lane's single "I Don't Know About You", and Jameson Rodgers' debut single "Some Girls".

 In September 2019, Hardy released a collaborative mixtape titled Hixtape, Vol. 1, which featured a total of 17 artists including Thomas Rhett, Keith Urban, Tracy Lawrence, Jake Owen, Trace Adkins, Joe Diffie, Zakk Wylde, Cole Swindell, Dustin Lynch, and Morgan Wallen.

 Hardy was set to be on tour with Thomas Rhett in 2020 for Rhett's Center Point Road Tour, but the tour was postponed due to the COVID-19 pandemic.
-In September 2020, Hardy released his debut album A Rock, which included his single "One Beer".
-He was also featured on Dallas Smith’s single "Some Things Never Change".
-In June 2021, he was featured on the Brantley Gilbert single "The Worst Country Song of All Time".
-In July 2021, he was featured on Dierks Bentley's single "Beers on Me", which he co-wrote.
+In September 2020, Hardy released his debut album A Rock, which included his single "One Beer", originally released on Hixtape, Vol. 1, which was released a year prior.
+He was also featured on Dallas Smith's single "Some Things Never Change".